rishav23/Global-Plastic-Waste/README.md

 # Global-Plastic-Waste
-To Analyse total waste and total mismatched waste by country
+To Analyse total waste and total mismatched waste by country GDP